-I’ve been in a few conversations lately where middle managers appear lost as they find themselves in an Agile transformation.
-Command and control is out the window.
+I’ve been in a few conversations lately where middle managers who appear lost as they find themselves confronted with a major change.
+Command and control with 21st Century is out the window.
 So is the concept of “reports”.
 How do you measure performance when it’s the team who succeeds or fails?
 How to you calculate compensation and bonuses?
 How do people get promoted?
 How do you lead teams, when they are leading themselves?
 How do you set goals, when the customers end users or the team defines them?

 Commander OUT Mentor IN